BnMcGn/warflagger/src/texts/user-manual.md

 ### Etiquette

-1. How to be a useful flagger
+####  How to be a useful flagger

-    Thank you for volunteering to help improve conversation on the internet.
-This manual is a guide to etiquette for users of the WarFlagger site.

-    [desire to] round up all of the people who are Wrong on the internet and reeducate them.

-    handle the various situations that [weaken] conversation on the internet This document serves as a user's manual and etiquette guide for particants in the WarFlagger forum.
 Welcome to the WarFlagger User's Manual.
 The goal of this manual is to turn you into a useful flagger.
 It serves as an etiquette guide.
 It tells you what to do about the various problems that emerge in an internet discussion.

-2. You don't need to read this manual
+####  You don't need to read this manual

 Just so you know, you don't need to use any of the features named in this manual to participate in a WarFlagger discussion.
 You'll do fine if you simply stick to upvotes, downvotes and comments.

 ### Goals

-1. Extracting useful facts from savage ideological debates
+####  Extracting useful facts from savage ideological debates

 WarFlagger is meant to deal with hard discussions.
 What is a good discussion about a hard topic?
 One where the participants are polite, statements are backed up with facts, and every point of view gets an even chance to present itself.
 WarFlagger is meant to foster all of that.
 Then it will extract the useful parts from the discussion, displaying them without clutter.

 ## Digging down, Debunking, Data